-If the letter P or F was shown at the code box in section A of this tax return, the offset will not be reduced and the amount that should be shown at G should be equal to the FDT liability shown at B.
+If you show the letter P or F at the code box in Section A of this tax return, the offset will not be reduced, and the amount you show at label C Offsetable portion of current year FDT is equal to the FDT liability you show at label B.

-If the letter C was shown at the code box in section A of this return, the reduced offset should be shown at .
+If you show the letter C at the code box in Section A of this tax return, show the reduced offset amount at label C Offsetable portion of current year FDT.
 However, the full amount of the offset will be allowed to a corporate tax entity that satisfies the residency requirement for imputation purposes if the Commissioner exercises the discretion to allow it.

-More information on the situations where the offset reduction rule does not apply is available under the heading You may be entitled to the full amount of your current year FDT offset on page 3.
+For more information about the situations where the offset reduction rule does not apply, see You may be entitled to the full amount of your current year FDT offset.

-How to calculate the amount to include at Offsetable portion of current year FDT
+How to calculate the reduced offset amount to include at C Offsetable portion of current year FDT entity is a resident entity for imputation purposes for the relevant year, and • the FDT liability attributable to items 1, 2, 3, 5 and 6 (of the table below) is less than or equal to 10% of the total franking credits that arose in the franking account for the income year.

-If the FDT liability attributable to items 1, 2, 3, 5 and 6 of the table below is less than or equal to 10% of the total franking credits that arose in the franking account for the income year, then the full amount of FDT liability recorded at B by a corporate tax entity that is a resident entity for imputation purposes for the relevant year can be used to calculate its FDT offset because of the current year's deficit.
-This same amount should be recorded in section B at Offsetable portion of current year FDT.
+The full amount of the FDT liability recorded by a corporate tax entity at label B can be used to calculate its FDT offset because of the current year's deficit if the:

+This same amount should be recorded in Section B at label C Offsetable portion of current year FDT.

-Franking debits in the franking account arise under section 205-30 of the ITAA 1997 when one of the following items applies:
+Table 4: Franking debits in the franking account may arise under section 205-30 of the ITAA 1997 when one of the following items applies

-tollowing items applies: Item 1 An entity franks a distribution.
+Tollowing it following items applies Item Description Item 1 An entity franks a distribution.
 Item 2 An entity receives a refund of income tax.
 Item 3 An entity franks a distribution in contravention of the benchmark rule.
 Item 4 An entity ceases to be a franking entity.
 Item 5 A distribution by one entity is substituted for a distribution by another entity.
-Item 6 A tax exempt bonus share is issued in substitution for a franked distribution.
+Item 6 A tax-exempt bonus share is issued in substitution for a franked distribution.
 Item 7 The Commissioner makes a determination under paragraph 204-30(3)(a) of the ITAA 1997.
 Item 7A An amount is transferred to an entity's share capital account in contravention of the share capital tainting rules.
 Item 7B An entity chooses to untaint its share capital account.
 Item 9 A company buys back a membership interest in an on-market buy-back.